drj11/land-use/notes.md

 The amount of land that is truly excellent for growing oats at high yield is very small.

+Assuming a reasonably good, but not close to best, yield of 4000 kg per hectare, we have 2.5m² per kg.

 Oat milk is about 10% oats [oat1].
 0.5 litre per day is about 200 litre per year per person. about 20 kg of oats (in the form of milk) per person per year.

-Assuming a reasonably good, but not close to best, yield of 4000 kg per hectare, we have 2.5m² per kg.

 So 50 m² of oats per person per year.
-A fifth of an allotment.
+Two square rods.

+For breakfast I eat porridge made with
+30 g of oats, 150 ml of water, and cooked in the microwave for 2 minutes.

+This is 11 kg per year.
+Which is 28 m² or about 1 square rod.

 # Oilseed Rape